Neck and Spinal Injuries

 The spine is vulnerable to a range of injuries that can result in anything from mild backache to paralysis.
-Injury to the spine may affect other areas of the body: Damage to the nerves of the spinal cord may affect the corresponding areas below the injury site and affect bowel and bladder control, or sexual function.
-Damage to the spine can manifest in a variety of sensations – burning, stabbing, throbbing, tingling, numbness, or even an electric-like shock – in the hands, feet and limbs.
+Injury to the spine may affect other areas of the body.
+One of the more common areas of injury is the lumbar spine (the lower back).
+Damage to the nerves of the spinal cord of the lumbar spine may affect the corresponding areas below the injury site and affect bowel and bladder control, or sexual function.
+Damage to the spine can manifest in a variety of sensations—burning, stabbing, throbbing, tingling, numbness, or even an electric-like shock—in the hands, feet and limbs.

 Causes of Neck and Spinal Injuries

 According to the Mayo Clinic, motor vehicle collisions are the top cause of spinal cord injuries each year, followed by falls, acts of violence, and then sports or recreation injuries.
-Attorney Rob Kline has more than 15 years of experience representing individuals who have suffered neck and spinal cord injuries.
-For more information on these and other types of traumatic injuries, please visit the following pages:
+Visit the following pages to get more information on these and other types of traumatic injuries:

 Treatment for Neck and Spinal Injuries

 Treatments for back injuries are as varied as the causes.
 For some injuries, appropriate treatment may be as simple as the application of heat and ice and avoiding unnecessary movement; for more serious injuries, surgery may be necessary.
 Only a physician can determine what care is appropriate.
 However, if the injury was caused by someone’s negligence, an experienced attorney can ensure that all financial resources are identified to help pay for medical care, and that all appropriate parties are held accountable.

 Compensation for Neck and Spinal Injuries

 Compensation for neck and spinal cord injuries can include:

 - Medical Expenses: When you suffer a neck or spinal cord injury as a result of someone else’s negligence, there may be one or more sources of insurance available to pay for your medical care.